-- Always ensure that there’s at least a 1″ clearance on all sides including at the top of the food.
+- Always ensure that there’s at least a 1” clearance on all sides, including at the top of the food.

-You’ve already known which dish and food containers are safe to use in the microwave.
-But, sometimes unwanted things may happen even after using microwave safe food containers.
+You’ve already known which dishes and food containers are safe to use in the microwave.
+But, sometimes unwanted things may happen even after using microwave-safe food containers.
 It’s because some foods are not microwave friendly.

 Note: You should let your frozen meat defrost naturally unless you like to eat super delicious bacteria with your unevenly cooked meat.

 Anything with a shell or tight skin should not go in the microwave.
-Because of microwaves, the liquid of the egg will start steaming, steam will create pressure and pressure will cause the egg to explode.
+Because of microwaves, the liquid of the egg will start steaming, steam will create pressure, and pressure will cause the egg to explode.

-Safe alternative: Use a water heater or pressure cooker or a tea kettle to boil water.
+Safe alternative: Use a water heater or pressure cooker, or a tea kettle to boil water.

 You may need to soften raisins to cook some desserts.
 So, you may think of microwaving them.
 Raisins are safe to go into the microwave with other foods.
 But, it’s not safe to throw a bunch of raisins into your microwave.
-These are prone to smoke and eventually can cause fire.
+These are prone to smoke and eventually can cause a fire.

-You shouldn’t heat any intake packaged food in the microwave unless you see the label stating that the pack is microwave safe.
-Some are of course microwave safe.
+You shouldn’t heat any packaged food in the microwave unless you see the label stating that the pack is microwave safe.
+Some are, of course, microwave safe.
 But, you should throw the pack after microwaving because those packs are one-time usable.

-Great alternative: Use a microwave safe food container to microwave any packaged food.
+A great alternative: Use a microwave safe food container to microwave any packaged food.

 Cooking hot peppers

-Nobody usually cooks hot peppers in the microwave and you even shouldn’t try it out of curiosity.
-Peppers are also prone to explode when microwaved and pepper explosion is much more dangerous than egg explosion.
+Nobody usually cooks hot peppers in the microwave, and you shouldn’t even try it out of curiosity.
+Peppers are also prone to explode when microwaved, and pepper explosion is much more dangerous than egg explosion.

-Peppers contain a spicy chemical named capsaicin which can easily get airborne.
-So, if it happens in your microwave, within no time it’ll turn into a homemade pepper spray disaster which will keep you crying out loud for hours to come.
+Peppers contain a spicy chemical named capsaicin, which can easily get airborne.
+So, if it happens in your microwave, within no time, it’ll turn into a homemade pepper spray disaster which will keep you crying out loud for hours to come.

 But they never ensure that they won’t be too hot to touch after microwaving your food.
-So, never forget to ask yourself whether can you put a ceramic plate in the microwave and test it to get the answer.
-It’s highly recommended to apply these hacks to test all other food containers before throwing in the microwave.
+So, never forget to ask yourself whether you can put a ceramic plate in the microwave and test it to get the answer.
+It’s highly recommended to apply these hacks to test all other food containers before throwing them in the microwave.